WildCodeSchool/Lyon-0917-MarketingAutomation/README.md

 The website development is not perfect.
 This section will help you to understand it and upgrade-it if you desire.

 ### How can I deploy the website?
 What do I need?
-- This website use PostGresql, PHP 7.2.1 (**avoid 7.2.2**, because there’s an issue when using “moulinette”), Apache and other regular settings.
+- This website is a Symfony project using PostGresql, PHP 7.2.1 (**avoid 7.2.2**, because there’s an issue when using “moulinette”), Apache and other regular settings (such as composer and doctrine).
 - Use Git to clone repository,
-- Use this commands after set database name in config file :
+- Use this commands after set database name in parameters.yml :

+    `composer install`

     `bin/console doctrine:database:create`